Arkansas Water Quality at a Glance

 Consider PFAS-Certified Filtration

-For added peace of mind—especially near known PFAS source areas—consider NSF-certified activated carbon (NSF/ANSI 53) or reverse osmosis (NSF/ANSI 58).
+For added peace of mind — especially near known PFAS source areas — consider NSF-certified activated carbon (NSF/ANSI 53) or reverse osmosis (NSF/ANSI 58).
+See our water filter solutions guide for recommendations.
 Affiliate disclosure: If you choose an RO system, you can view our recommended option here: Waterdrop Reverse Osmosis system.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to the Arkansas Department of Health Engineering Division for investigation and follow-up.
+Keep an eye on our Water Alert News page for advisories affecting Arkansas.

 Practice Water Conservation